Hagia Sophia: Reversion to mosque (2020–present)

-On 17 July, Erdoğan announced that the first prayers in the Hagia Sophia would be open to between 1,000 and 1,500 worshippers.
-He said that Turkey had sovereign power over Hagia Sophia and was thus not subject to international restrictions.
+On 17 July, Erdoğan announced that the first prayers in the Hagia Sophia would be open to between 1,000 and 1,500 worshippers, stating that Turkey had sovereign power over Hagia Sophia and was not obligated to bend to international opinion.

-While the Hagia Sophia has now been rehallowed as a mosque, the place remains open for visitors outside of prayer times.
-Entrance is free of charge.
+While the Hagia Sophia has now been rehallowed as a mosque, certain areas remains open for visitors outside of prayer times.
+Most of the ground floor remains restricted to worshipers, however the upper galleries were reopened to visitors in 2024.
+Women visitors are required to wear headscarfs to enter.
+Entrance was initially free, but starting from 15 January 2024, foreign nationals have to pay an entrance fee.

-On 22 July, a turquoise-coloured carpet was laid to prepare the mosque for worshippers; Ali Erbaş, head of the Diyanet, attended its laying.
-The omphalion was left exposed.
-Due to the COVID-19 pandemic, Erbaş said Hagia Sophia would accommodate up to 1,000 worshippers at a time and asked that they bring "masks, a prayer rug, patience and understanding".
-The mosque opened for Friday prayers on 24 July, the 97th anniversary of the signature of the Treaty of Lausanne, which reversed many of the territorial losses Turkey incurred after World War I's Treaty of Sèvres, including ending the Allies' occupation of Constantinople, following the victory of the Republic in the Turkish War of Independence.
+On 22 July, a turquoise-coloured carpet was laid to prepare the mosque for worshippers.
+The mosque opened for Friday prayers on 24 July, the 97th anniversary of the signature of the Treaty of Lausanne, which established the borders of the modern Turkish Republic.
 The mosaics of the Virgin and Child in the apse were covered by white drapes.
-Erbaş, holding a sword, proclaimed during his sermon, "Sultan Mehmet the Conqueror dedicated this magnificent construction to believers to remain a mosque until the Day of Resurrection".
+Ali Erbaş, President of the Directorate of Religious Affairs, proclaimed during his sermon, "Sultan Mehmet the Conqueror dedicated this magnificent construction to believers to remain a mosque until the Day of Resurrection".
 Erdoğan and some government ministers attended the midday prayers as many worshippers prayed outside; at one point the security cordon was breached and dozens of people broke through police lines.
 Turkey invited foreign leaders and officials, including Pope Francis, for the prayers.
 It is the fourth Byzantine church converted from museum to a mosque during Erdoğan's rule.

-In April 2022, the Hagia Sophia held its first Ramadan tarawih prayer in 88 years.